bacchus-ng/bacchus/README.md

 5. It'is strongly recommended to install a SSL enabled reverse proxy in front of the Bacchus. (nginx will be integrated in the playbook soon )

+## Stop/Start Bacchus

+The installer will place the stop/start scripts under the <bacchus_base_path>/tools directory.
+You can use start_bacchus.sh to start the whole pieces of Bacchus and stop_bacchus.sh to stop them.
+Under <bacchus_base_path>/logs directory, you will find the log files.

 ## How to use Bacchus

-As you log in to Bacchus using the default URL, you need to navigate to RHEV/Ovirt -> Managers to introduce your oVirt to Bacchus.
+As you log in to Bacchus using the default URL, you need to navigate to RHEV/Ovirt -> Managers to add your Virtualization Manager to Bacchus.
 After successful addition, you may list your VMs under 'VM Protection' pane.
-You can either use "On Demand Backup" page for spontaneous backups or go to "Automation" pane and define a schedule.
+You can either use "On Demand Backup" page for instant backups or go to "Automation" pane and define a schedule.

+By default, Bacchus will run a discovery job every 10 minutes to detect the changes in your environment.
+You can change this interval in settings.yml file by changing the `inv_sched_interval` parameter.
+This job has a minimal impact on your system, so you do not need to worry about it.

 ## Restore